 If you received a 1099 but the employer provided your equipment, truck, tools, or materials, that cuts against contractor status.

-If you received a 1099 but had no real ability to control costs, increase efficiency, or realize a profit or loss through your business decisions, that cuts against contractor status.
+If you received a 1099 but you couldn't control costs or efficiency to realize a profit, that cuts against contractor status.

 The 1099 might be accurate for tax purposes but still economically wrong for FLSA purposes.

-The motive is simple: cost avoidance and flexibility.
+The motive is cost avoidance and flexibility.
 If you classify someone as a 1099 contractor:

 In oilfield services: Workers are classified as 1099 contractors but work for the same company, at the same location, under the same supervisor, doing the same work week after week.
 The work is project-based (well to well), but the control is absolute.
 The company provides equipment, directs the work, sets the schedule, determines the tasks.
 Classic misclassification.